 There are different kinds of labels, where autism is concerned – firstly, let’s look at what the word ‘label’ means.
 People tend to use the word, as in the above example, when they think that being given a clinical diagnosis gives you some kind of stigma, or disadvantage.

-A diagnosis, not a label
+Autism – a diagnosis, not a label

 There are certainly some frustrating connotations surrounding autism, due to a lack of understanding and education, and that is probably where the fear of so-called labelling comes in.